Academic Timeline

 SARC 5400 - Data Visualization (3 credits)

 Thinking with Images.
 People have been looking at data for centuries — with their eyes — to discover patterns, meaning, and insight into the most important challenges of their time.
 This course teaches visual and spatial thinking coupled with visual data tools and interactive web coding to envision information.
-Far beyond plotting, finding ways to respond to complex problems, we will study and make useful, compelling, and beautiful tools to see.
+Far beyond plotting, finding ways to respond to complex problems, we will study and make useful and compelling tools to see.

 The Graduate Record represents the official repository for academic program requirements.